Baseball players get a peek at playing without fans - WHIZ News

 “We got really lucky to be able to go to that school and throw every day,” Foltynewicz said.
 “It was difficult just to get in gyms and get in the parks to throw.
 It was tough.
 Me, Newk, Mike.
 We had a bunch of guys come in, left- and right-(handed hitters), just to stay ready.
 At any time MLB could’ve started us back up and we could’ve had to ship right out to spring training.”

-AP Sports Writers Steve Megargee in Milwaukee, Stephen Hawkins in Dallas and George Henry in Atlanta contributed to this report.
+AP Sports Writers Steve Megargee in Milwaukee, Stephen Hawkins in Dallas, George Henry in Atlanta, Jimmy Golen in Boston and Mike Fitzpatrick in New York contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports